fumeapp/docs/content/en/index.md

   - Environment variable management
   - Custom application domain support
   - Deploy both headless and SSR environments
-  - CI friendly

 ---
 ## What is Fume?

-Fume is an auto-scaling serverless deployment platform for Nuxt.js.
+Fume is a serverless deployment platform for Nuxt.js.
 Manage your Nuxt.js infrastructure and gain the power of scalability and simplicity of serverless.

 Fume abstracts the complexity of managing Nuxt.js applications